 Pros of having a credit card

-Convenient to carry and use and can be good for emergencies.
+They're convenient to carry and use and can be good for emergencies.

-Safer than carrying cash – if you lose cash, it’s gone, but cards can be cancelled
+They're safer than carrying cash – if you lose cash, it’s gone, but cards can be cancelled

 Credit cards allow for a reversal of a credit card transaction which happens when you dispute a purchase made with your credit card.
 Mostly, this is the result of you being dissatisfied with your purchase or there has been unauthorised or fraudulent activity/use of your card.
 Any transactions, processed without a proper authorization from the issuer, can also be returned as chargebacks.

-They work in any currency so you can use them overseas without having to carry large amounts of cash on you
+They work in any currency so you can use them overseas without having to carry large amounts of cash on you.

-There are often perks attached such as reward programs that result in cash back or points which you can use to buy flights or put toward holidays
+There are often perks attached such as reward programs that result in cash back or points which you can use to buy flights or put toward holidays.

 You can use them as a budgeting tool.